Introduction to Statistics (Community): Plot

 Annie gathers everyone from the party in a circle to start dancing.
-She invites Jeff up to have the first dance of the night with her.
-Once everyone realizes Jeff has left the party, people threaten to leave.
+She invites Jeff up to have the first dance of the night, but he isn't there.
+Once everyone realizes Jeff has left the party, people begin to express their desire to leave.
 Britta tries to cover for him, enlisting Shirley to help get him back.
-Pierce, meanwhile, is high on Star-Burns' pills and begins hitting on Annie, who rebuffs his advances.
+Pierce, meanwhile, is high on Star-Burns's pills and begins hitting on Annie, who rebuffs his advances.

 Jeff makes it into the faculty Halloween party wearing a cowboy costume.
 He finds Professor Slater dressed in a revealing Robin Hood outfit and immediately makes advances on her.
-Britta interrupts their conversation in an attempt to convince Jeff to go back to Annie's party.
-Meanwhile, Abed and Troy need help dealing with Pierce, and Shirley defaces Professor Slater's car out of anger.
+Britta interrupts their conversation to try to convince Jeff to go back to Annie's party.
+Meanwhile, Abed and Troy need help dealing with Pierce, and Shirley defaces Professor Slater's car, claiming to be defending Britta.
 Britta then catches Shirley in Slater's office with a water hose, at which point Shirley breaks down and confesses that her ex-husband had asked for his wedding ring to give to his new girlfriend.
-She realises that her anger was directed towards her ex-husband and not Slater, and apologises to Britta for her actions, although Britta secretly breaks one of Slater's awards anyway.
-Pierce begins to lose control because of Star-Burns' drugs, driving everyone out of the party.
+She realizes that her anger was directed towards her ex-husband, not Slater, and apologizes to Britta for her actions, although Britta secretly breaks one of Slater's awards anyway.
+Pierce begins to lose control due to the drugs, driving everyone out of the party.

-At the faculty party, Chang gives Jeff some advice to boost his ego so he can continue wooing Professor Slater.
-After talking to Chang, Jeff approaches Professor Slater and tries an honest, direct, self-deprecating approach.
-Professor Slater agrees to sleep with him.
-As Jeff and Professor Slater leave the faculty party together, they walk by the library, where Pierce has barricaded himself in with office furniture.
-Jeff tries to ignore Pierce's cries for help, but agrees to walk away from Slater to help his friends.
+At the faculty party, Chang gives Jeff some advice to boost his ego so he can continue wooing Slater.
+After talking to Chang, Jeff approaches her and tries an honest, direct, self-deprecating approach.
+She agrees to sleep with him.
+As they leave the faculty party together, they walk by the library, where Pierce has barricaded himself in with office furniture.
+Jeff tries to ignore Pierce's cries for help but eventually walks away from Slater to help his friends.
 Jeff enters the fortress, where he successfully calms Pierce down.
 The fortress begins to collapse on top of Jeff and Pierce, but Abed, dressed as Batman, comes to rescue them.
 The episode ends with Jeff dancing with Annie as Abed narrates as Batman over the proceedings.

+The end tag consists of Troy and Abed in their costumes.
+Troy asks Abed if he would eat himself if he woke up as a doughnut one day.
+They both agree they would.